Klerith/animate_do_package/README.md

 - Tada
 - RubberBand

+## Custom Animations

+These two new animation Widgets or Widget Methods are used to create custom animations and move widgets around the screen.
+You can append them to previous animations to create custom ones.

+- MoveTo
+- MoveToArc

 ## Two Syntaxes

 Both syntaxes are supported, I have no plans to make the old one deprecated because some people like the old syntax better.